 Exercise Stress Test

-During this test sensors are placed on your chest to record your heart as you exercise on a treadmill or stationary bike.
-We monitor and record your heart’s rate and electrical activity, your breathing, and blood pressure.
-We also note any symptoms you may experience to look for indications of coronary artery disease and angina (that chest pain caused by a shortage of oxygen reaching the heart muscle).
+During this test — sometimes known as a treadmill test, exercise cardiac stress test, or ECST — sensors are placed on your chest to record your heart as you exercise on a treadmill or stationary bike.
+We monitor your heart’s rate and electrical activity, your breathing and blood pressure.
+We also note any symptoms you may experience to look for indications of coronary artery disease and angina (chest pain caused by a shortage of oxygen reaching the heart muscle).

 Nuclear Stress Test (Pharmacological Nuclear Stress Test)